THE NEED IS GREATER THAN EVER.

 Absolutely!
 We designed the course with the mindset that implementing full-mouth implants in a practice requires a team effort.
 The course contains team breakouts for implant coordinators who will be assisting doctors chairside during surgery.
-One implant coordinator is included in the price of doctor tuition.
+Cost $895 per team member.

 This course includes three full days of continuing education content (24 hours of CE total).
 We provide participants with course literature and hands-on training exercises.
-Breakfast and lunch will be provided on both days, as well as a Thursday and Friday evening social dinner.
+Breakfast and lunch will be provided on both days, as well as evening social events.

 At Stanley Institute, we know it is not always possible to travel, which is why many courses at Stanley Institute are offered online.
 Unfortunately due the nature of this course, full mouth is currently not offered online.

 This course is offered as a lecture/hands-on course.
 Participants will be provided with lecture materials and guided through hands-on experiments by the instructor.

 If you have already integrated dental implant placement and restoration into your practice and are ready to take it to the next level, this is the course for you.
 This course will teach how to integrate full arch solutions into your practice with high predictability and low risk.
 Although we welcome students with varying levels of prior knowledge, this course is ideally suited for the practitioner already comfortable with single unit implant placement and restorations.